rse/typopro/README.md

 preferred.
 But for backward compatibility to older browser versions, the EOT and TTF formats are still provided, too.

-Notice: The fonts are intentionally not (or more precise: no longer since TypoPRO 2.0) provided in the additional browser-supported SVG font format.
+Notice: The fonts are intentionally not provided in the additional browser-supported SVG font format.
 The reason simply is that since a longer time this gives not really any additional effective cross-browser compatibility and just unnecessarily increases the (already rather large) TypoPRO distribution size.

+Notice: The fonts are intentionally still not provided in the newer WOFF2 format as support for this format is still limited and although WOFF2 fonts are better compressed, this is no great advantage as long as we still have to ship WOFF format, too.

 Alternatives
 ------------